dbt-labs/snowflake_summit_formula1_workshop_draft/11-machine-learning-prep.md

     ```bash
     dbt run --select train_test_dataset hold_out_dataset_for_prediction
     ```
-    To run our temporal data split models, we can use this syntax in the command line to run them both at once.
-Make sure you use a *space* [syntax](/reference/node-selection/syntax) between the model names to indicate you want to run both!
+    To run multiple models by name, we can use the *space* syntax [syntax](/reference/node-selection/syntax) between the model names.
-4. **Commit and push** our changes to keep saving our work as we go using `ml data prep and splits` before moving on.
+4. **Commit and sync** our changes to keep saving our work as we go using `ml data prep and splits` before moving on.

 👏 Now that we’ve finished our machine learning prep work we can move onto the fun part &mdash; training and prediction!